graciellehigino/ms_range_interactions/manuscript.md

 trying to decode this message with progressively more powerful tools, from their field notes to highly complex computational algorithms.
 However, to succeed in this challenge it is important to have the right clues in hand.
-There are many ways we can be misled by data - or the lack of it: taxonomic errors, geographic inaccuracy, or sampling biases [@Ladle2013MapSpe; @Hortal2015SevSho;
+There are many ways we can be misled by data - or the lack of it: taxonomic errors (e.g., due to updates in the taxonomy of a species), geographic inaccuracy (e.g., approximate coordinates or lack of documentation about their accuracy), or sampling biases (e.g. data clustered near roads or research centers) [@Ladle2013MapSpe; @Hortal2015SevSho; @Poisot2021GloKno].
-@Poisot2021GloKno].
 One way to identify - and potentially fix - these errors is to combine many different pieces of information about the occurrence of a species, so agreements and mismatches can emerge.
 Although previous studies have combined different types of occurrence data to measure the accuracy of datasets